 - Ensure you are available throughout the entire Trimester on the days required by the host

 - Have successfully completed 16 units of their law/combined degree.

-- Provide an up-to-date resume including all current and past professional experience placements and employment.
+- Provide an up-to-date statement of results and resume including all current and past professional experience placements and employment.

 Please note: The host organisation may require an interview prior to final offer being made.